reillysiemens/ipython-style-gruvbox/CONTRIBUTING.rst

 Test Environment
 ~~~~~~~~~~~~~~~~

 - Code **must** be tested.
-Write or update related unit tests so you don't have
+Write or update related unit tests to avoid repeated
-  to manually retest the same thing many times.
+  manual testing.
 - Tests for this project are written using the `pytest`_ framework and executed
   via `tox`_.
-While it isn't always achievable this project strives to maintain
+- While it isn't always achievable this project strives to maintain 💯% test
-  💯% test coverage.
+  coverage.
-- In addition to unit testing code in this project is statically type checked
+- In addition to unit testing code in this project is

-  using `mypy`_, formatted with `black`_, linted using `flake8`_, and security
+  - statically type checked using `mypy`_
+  - formatted with `black`_
+  - linted using `flake8`_
-  checked with `bandit`_.
+  - and security checked with `bandit`_

 Here are some example invocations for running unit tests/static analysis.